 GZMB (Granzyme B) is a Protein Coding gene.
-Diseases associated with GZMB include anaplastic large cell lymphoma and hypersensitivity syndrome, carbamazepine-induced.
-Among its related pathways are Signaling by GPCR and Innate Lymphoid Cell Differentiation Pathways.
-GO annotations related to this gene include serine-type endopeptidase activity and serine-type peptidase activity.
-An important paralog of this gene is ELANE.
+Diseases associated with GZMB include Peripheral T-Cell Lymphoma and Aggressive Nk-Cell Leukemia.
+Among its related pathways are Granzyme Pathway and NOTCH2 Activation and Transmission of Signal to the Nucleus.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and serine-type peptidase activity.
+An important paralog of this gene is GZMH.

 Caspases (cysteinyl aspartate proteases) are involved in the signaling pathways of apoptosis, necrosis and inflammation.
 These enzymes can be divided into initiators and effectors.
 The initiator isoforms are activated by, and interact with, upstream adaptor molecules.